marks530/ms2-project-resubmit/README.md

 * then the hole number is incremented automatically and the par value for that hole is presented in the answer box
 * the user enters the score for nine holes and is congratulated and given a message showing the total numbers of strokes
 * the total is entered at the total row on the score card along with the scores for each hole
+* the user is is invited to the leaderboard page to view the scores recorded so far.

 The score entry area is programmed the present the golf holes starting at hole 1 and ending at hole 9 (18 holes will introduced as the app evolves)and the score entry box will already contain the par value for the given hole and that will be the default score for each hole.
 This application will reduce the onerous task of collating all the scores for all the players and the organizer.
 At the moment the application is limited in its scope and will be developed as the Full Stack course progress.